wrp/smtx/README.rst

 that is created will fill the physical screen, and the underlying pty that it is viewing will have a width at least as much as that specified at startup (default is 80).
-The width of the underlying pty can be changed at any time at runtime.
+The width of the underlying pty can be changed at runtime.
 The `CMD` keysequence (default is `CTRL+g`) will put smtx in `command` mode, in which key sequences are interpreted to manipulate the windows.
 Transition back to `keypress` mode by pressing `RETURN` or `CMD`.
 Pressing `RETURN` transitions